 - Four Phi Delts serve on the board of the National Association of Wabash Men.

-- Five Phi Delts currently serve on the board of the Indianapolis Association of Wabash Men, and two have served as the organization's president.
+- Four Phi Delts currently serve on the board of the Indianapolis Association of Wabash Men, one serves as the organization's current president, and one is a past president.

 - During the College's Campaign for Leadership, more than half of our alumni (more than 360) contributed to the building of our new house.